 - All pins must be greased at regular intervals. - Fittings, hoses, and hydraulics must be checked to make sure there are no leaks. - Pins and bushes must be inspected and replaced before wear damages the 4in1 bucket structure. - Inspect and replace worn parts such as cutting edges, teeth, and wear plates before wear damages the structure of the bucket. - Organise for a certified and qualified hydraulics fitter to inspect and replace hydraulic hoses and seals in the hydraulic parts as necessary.
-For additional information refer to section '13 Warranty'.

-8.5 BOLT-ON-CUTTING EDGES (ONLY APPLIES TO MODELS WITH BOLT-ON EDGES)
+6.5 BOLT-ON-CUTTING EDGES (ONLY APPLIES TO MODELS WITH BOLT-ON EDGES)